adwsingh/blog/content/posts/why.md

-this setup, it allows me to write blog posts in the ever favorite [Markdown](https://www.markdownguide.org/) and then using a [Github Actions](https://github.com/features/actions) [workflow](https://github.com/adwsingh/adwsingh.github.io/blob/master/.github/workflows/publish.yml) that I have defined it generates a static website and pushes to a `gh-pages` branch which configured to be used for Github Pages.
+this setup, it allows me to write blog posts in the ever favorite [Markdown](https://www.markdownguide.org/) and then using a [Github Actions](https://github.com/features/actions) [workflow](https://github.com/adwsingh/adwsingh.github.io/blob/master/.github/workflows/publish.yml) that I have defined it automatically generates a static website on `git push` and pushes it to a `gh-pages` branch which configured to be used for Github Pages.
+So all I need to do it write down the next blog post and push it to my repo, and voilà the site automagically gets updated.

 That's it I guess.
 See you in the next post!